 .
 In 2008 the Town Board voted to stream Town Board meetings live on the internet.
 The Board also voted to televise work sessions, one of the few communities that does so.

 During Mr. Feiner's tenure as Town Supervisor, the first new rental housing in 33 years was built in Greenburgh.
 In 2013 a new workforce apartment complex (WESTHAB) was built in the Fulton park section of town.
-A new assisted living facility and an affordable housing project that is being built on property the town foreclosed on is expected to open in 2015.
-Mr. Feiner started a Farmer's market, a sculpture in the park & summer jazz concert series on E Hartsdale Ave and in 2015 expects to construct a veterans memorial on E Hartsdale Avenue.
+A new assisted living facility and an affordable housing project that is being built on property the town foreclosed on is expected to open in 2016.
+Mr. Feiner started a Farmer's market, a sculpture in the park & summer jazz concert series on E Hartsdale Ave and in 2016 expects to construct a veterans memorial on E Hartsdale Avenue.
 In September, 2006 Greenburgh became the first town in Westchester County to approve a franchise agreement with Verizon, providing area residents with cable TV competition.
 Madison Square Garden built their training facility for the NY Knicks, Rangers and Liberty teams in Greenburgh in 2002.
 Dannon moved their national headquarters to Greenburgh (across from Greenburgh Town Hall).
-Saks Fifth Avenue Outlet will open in the town in 2015 In 2011 Acorda Therapeutics joined Seimans, Beyer, Epicept, Profectus Biosciences, Progenetics Pharmeceuticles, PsychoGenics, Regeneron Pharmaceuticles, Apex Laboratory,Additives Division
+Saks Fifth Avenue Outlet opened in 2015 In 2011 Acorda Therapeutics joined Seimans, Beyer, Epicept, Profectus Biosciences, Progenetics Pharmeceuticles, PsychoGenics, Regeneron Pharmaceuticles, Apex Laboratory,Additives Division

 , Standards Research Services I International